KDE/documentation-develop-kde-org/content/docs/extend/plasma/krunner/index.md

     connect(this, &Plasma::AbstractRunner::prepare, this, [this](){
         // Initialize data for the match session.
 This gets called from the main thread });
-    connect(this, &Plasma::AbstractRunner::teardown), this, [this](){
+    connect(this, &Plasma::AbstractRunner::teardown, this, [this](){
         // Cleanup data from the match session.
 This gets called from the main thread m_iconCache.clear();
     });
 }
 ```

-It loads the configuration for the runner (see below) and connects up two critical signals: prepare() and teardown().
+It loads the configuration for the runner (see below) and connects up two critical signals: `prepare` and `teardown`.

-init() should <b>not</b> load large amounts of data if unneeded or connect to external sources of information that may wake up the process.
-A common mistake is to connect to signals in the D-Bus interface of an external application.
-This results in the application using the Runner plugin to wake up whenever the application it is connected to also wakes up.
-A better way to do this is to use the prepare() signal.
+`init()` should try to avoid load large amounts of data if unneeded, because it blocks the main thread.

-The final place that initialization may occur is in the lambda connected to the prepare() signal.
+The final place that initialization may occur is in the lambda connected to the `prepare()` signal.
 This signal is emitted whenever matches for queries are going to commence.
-Zero, one or more query match requests may then be made after which the teardown() signal will be emitted.
-These are perfect places to connect to external signals or update data sets as these signals are emitted precisely when the Runner is about to be (or cease being) active.
+Zero, one or more query match requests may then be made after which the `teardown()` signal will be emitted.
+In the connected slots, data that is used during the match session can be initialized.
+These methods are also called in the main thread.

-In our example, we have connected to both signals for example purposes though only the matchSessionFinished() slot does anything actually useful in this case.
+In our example, we have connected to both signals for example purposes though only the `teardown` slot does anything actually useful in this case.
-By clearing the icons that we have cached, the Runner is not holding on to memory allocations unnecessarily between queries.
-Since there may be numerous Runner plugins instantiated, hours or even days between queries and the applications that use Runner plugins such as KRunner are often long-lived this is an important kind of optimization.
+By clearing the icons that we have cached, the Runner is not holding on to memory allocations unnecessarily between queries and also avoid having outdated data in the cache.

 ##  The Main Event: Matching Queries